mothur/mothur.github.io/_wiki/miseq_sop.md

 to the second or reverse read.
 These sequences are 250 bp and overlap in the V4 region of the 16S rRNA gene; this region is about 253 bp long.
-So looking at the files in the MiSeq_SOP folder that you've downloaded you will see 22 fastq files representing 10 time points from Female 3 and 1 mock community.
+So looking at the files in the MiSeq_SOP folder that you've downloaded you will see 40 fastq files representing 10 time points from Female 3 and 1 mock community.
 You will also see HMP_MOCK.v35.fasta which contains the sequences used in the mock community that we sequenced in fasta format.
+There are other files in this directory that we'll get to later in this tutorial

+To start `mothur`, the most reliable approach is to navigate to the directory that has your data, reference files, and the `mothur` executable using the command line (e.g. using the `cd` [mac or linux] or `dir` [windows] commands).
+To start mothur from the command line when mothur is in the same directory as the data, you can enter `./mothur` [mac or linux] or `mothur.exe` [windows].
+If it is elsewhere, then you'll need to include the path to the executable.
+If it is in your `PATH` then you can simply type `mothur` or `mothur.exe` depending on your operating system.
+Alternatively, you can double click on the `mothur` icon.
+If you take the double clicking approach, it is easiest to do this when `mothur` is in the same directory as your data.

+The first thing we need to do is tell `mothur` which fastq files go together.
+We can do this with the [make.file](/wiki/make.file) command.
+This command will use the text before the first `_` of the fastq file names as the name of the sample.
+For this reason, it is best not to include `-` characters in your sample names (e.g. don't do "F3-D0", but do "F3D0").

+If you started `mothur` directly from the command line, you can create the files file like this:

+    mothur > make.file(inputdir=., type=fastq, prefix=stability)

+ Alternatively, if you double clicked on the `mothur` icon from the same directory as your data, you can use the keyword 'mothurhome' to indicate the location of `mothur`'s executable.

+    mothur > make.file(inputdir=mothurhome, type=fastq, prefix=stability)

-Finally you will see a file called stability.files.
+This will create a file called stability.files.
 The first lines of this file look like:

     F3D0   F3D0_S188_L001_R1_001.fastq F3D0_S188_L001_R2_001.fastq
     F3D141 F3D141_S207_L001_R1_001.fastq   F3D141_S207_L001_R2_001.fastq